-- 7.1.1 Whether the preferred access is direct or via a manager will depend upon which offers the best risk adjusted returns, whether there is or can be sufficient internal capacity and skill to successfully implement and manage, and where there is the best alignment of interest. - 7.1.2 We will continually monitor the use of external suppliers versus internal provision of services as part of an ongoing review of our business model. - 7.1.3 A Master Custodian will be used to provide safe keeping of assets and trade settlement services. - 7.1.4 Policy statements relating to delegations of authority can be found in the Delegations Policy. - 7.1.5 Policy statements relating to the selection, appointment and ongoing monitoring of external investment managers can be found in sections 6 (Active Investment Decision Framework), 7 (Investment Manager Search and Selection), 8 (Investment Manager Fees), 9 (New Investment Implementation), 10 (Approvals) and 11 (Monitoring) of the Externally Managed Investments Policy. - 7.1.6 Policy statements relating to the assessment, implementation and monitoring of direct investments in assets when external managers are not used and the investment is not a Financial Market Transaction governed by the Portfolio Completion and Internally Managed Securities Policy can be found in the Direct Investments Policy.
+- 7.1.1 Whether the preferred access is direct or via a manager will depend upon which offers the best risk adjusted returns, whether there is or can be sufficient internal capacity and skill to successfully implement and manage, and where there is the best alignment of interest. - 7.1.2 We will continually monitor the use of external suppliers versus internal provision of services as part of an ongoing review of our business model. - 7.1.3 A Master Custodian will be used to provide safe keeping of assets and trade settlement services. - 7.1.4 Policy statements relating to delegations of authority can be found in the Delegations Policy. - 7.1.5 Policy statements relating to the selection, appointment and ongoing monitoring of external investment managers can be found in section 3 of the Direct & Externally Managed Investment Policy. - 7.1.6 Policy statements relating to the assessment, implementation and monitoring of direct investments in assets when external managers are not used and the investment is not a Financial Market Transaction governed by the Portfolio Completion and Internally

-- 7.1.7 Policy statements relating to the selection and appointment of the Master Custodian1, suppliers and external advisers can be found in sections 7 (Procurement) and 8 (Outsourcing) of the Procurement and Outsourcing Policy. - 7.1.8 Policy statements relating to the selection and appointment of non-master custodians1, prime brokers, securities lending agents2 (other than Securities Lending Investment Managers) and portfolio completion agents can be found in section 9 (Counterparty, Portfolio Completion Agent and Non-Master Custodian Selection and Exposure Management) of the Portfolio Completion and Internally Managed Securities Policy.
+- Managed Securities Policy can be found in section 3 of the Direct & Externally Managed Investment Policy. - 7.1.7 Policy statements relating to the selection and appointment of the Master Custodian1, suppliers and external advisers can be found in sections 7 (Procurement) and 8 (Outsourcing) of the Procurement and Outsourcing Policy. - 7.1.8 Policy statements relating to the selection and appointment of non-master custodians1, prime brokers, securities lending agents2 (other than Securities Lending Investment Managers) and portfolio completion agents can be found in section 9 (Counterparty, Portfolio Completion Agent and Non-Master Custodian Selection and Exposure Management) of the Portfolio Completion and Internally Managed Securities Policy.

-- 7.2.1 The quality, cost and degree of alignment of interests of an outsourced alternative provide the benchmarks against which opportunities to undertake roles internally will be judged. - 7.2.2 Standards relating to delegations of authority can be found in the Delegations Policy. - 7.2.3 Standards relating to the selection, appointment and ongoing monitoring of external investment managers can be found in Schedules 2 (Active Investment Decision Framework), 3 (Conviction and Monitoring Framework), 4 (Investment Manager Fees) and 5 (New Investment Implementation Framework) of the Externally Managed Investments Policy. - 7.2.4 Standards relating to the assessment, implementation and monitoring of direct investments in assets when external managers are not used and the investment is not a Financial Market Transaction governed by the Portfolio Completion and Internally Managed Securities Policy can be found in schedules 2 (Due Diligence: Investment Case), 3 (Due Diligence: Implementation), 4 (Director Appointment and Monitoring), 5 (Investment management) of the Direct Investments Policy.
+- 7.2.1 The quality, cost and degree of alignment of interests of an outsourced alternative provide the benchmarks against which opportunities to undertake roles internally will be judged. - 7.2.2 Standards relating to delegations of authority can be found in the Delegations Policy. - 7.2.3 Standards relating to the selection, appointment and ongoing monitoring of external investment managers can be found in the Direct & Externally Managed Investment Policy Procedures as referenced in section 3 of the Direct -& Externally Managed Investment Policy. - 7.2.4 Standards relating to the assessment, implementation and monitoring of direct investments in assets when external managers are not used and the investment is not a Financial Market Transaction governed by the Portfolio Completion and Internally Managed Securities Policy can be found in the Direct & Externally Managed Investment Policy Procedures as referenced in section 3 of the Direct & Externally Managed Investment Policy. - 7.2.5 Standards relating to the selection and appointment of the Master Custodian, suppliers and external advisers can be found in Schedules 2 (Procurement Framework) and 3 (Outsourcing Framework) of the Procurement and Outsourcing Policy. - 7.2.6 Standards relating to the selection and appointment of custodians, prime brokers, securities lending agents (other than Securities Lending Investment Managers) and portfolio completion agents can be found in Schedule 6 (Counterparty Selection and